PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/bootstrap/README.md

 A terraform module for deploying a storage account and the dependencies required to [bootstrap a VM-Series firewalls in Azure](https://docs.paloaltonetworks.com/vm-series/9-1/vm-series-deployment/bootstrap-the-vm-series-firewall/bootstrap-the-vm-series-firewall-in-azure.html#idd51f75b8-e579-44d6-a809-2fafcfe4b3b6).

-It can create (or source an existing) Azure Storage Account and it can create multiple File Shares withing the Storage Account and upload files to them.
-Each file share will contain a folder structure required by the bootstrap package.
+It can create (or source an existing) Azure Storage Account and it can create (or source) multiple File Shares withing the Storage
+Account and upload files to them.
+When creating File Shares each share will contain a folder structure required by the bootstrap package.
+When sourcing existing shares, you can disable the folder structure creation, but keep in mind that the folders have to present on the share before you try to upload any files to them.

 The file uploading can be done in two ways: